Salford Corporation Tramways

 Salford Corporation took over operation of the horse-drawn lines it had previously leased to the Manchester Carriage and Tramways Company Limited in 1901, and photos taken in this period clearly show drivers and conductors wearing informal attire such as heavy jackets, flat caps and bowler hats, effectively continuing the policy of their former employers.

-Caps were originally in a kepi style, but these were quickly replaced by soft-topped caps, which themselves seem to have been fairly quickly superseded by military-style caps with tensioned crowns (tops); the latter having a woven straw upper.
-The caps bore script-lettering grade badges — either Motorman or Conductor - along with a small municipal ‘coat of arms’ badge; the grade badges appear to have been dispensed with around 1905, after which time the caps simply bore the municipal arms badge.
+Caps were originally of the drooping-peak type, but these were quickly replaced by soft-topped peaked caps, which themselves seem to have been fairly quickly superseded by tensioned-crown, peaked caps, the latter having a woven straw upper.
+The caps bore script-lettering grade badges — either 'Motorman' or 'Conductor' — along with a small municipal device badge; the grade badges appear to have been dispensed with around 1905, after which the caps simply bore the municipal-device badge.

 In the interwar years, various changes were made to the style of the jackets in-line with the prevailing fashions, firstly by the addition of breast pockets, and finally to a more modern cut with lapels and epaulettes.

-Tramcar staff were also issued with long, double-breasted greatcoats with two rows of five buttons and high, fold-over collars; like the tunics worn underneath, the collars bore system initials and an employee number.
-When the uniform jackets were supplemented by epaulettes during the Great War, it seems that the greatcoats were treated likewise, with the collars no longer carrying employee numbers, being replaced by the oval Employee Number badge on the epaulettes.
+Tramcar staff were also issued with long, double-breasted greatcoats with five pairs of buttons and high, fold-over collars; like the tunics worn underneath, the collars bore system initials and an employee number.
+When the uniform jackets were supplemented by epaulettes during the Great War, it seems that the greatcoats were treated likewise, with the collars no longer carrying employee numbers, these being replaced by the oval Employee Number badge on the epaulettes.

-Salford, along with Manchester, was a great employer of 'Trolley Boys', young lads who assisted the conductor, for example, by directing passengers and, as the name implies, moving the trolley boom.
-The uniforms appear to have been identical to those worn by conductors and motormen, but without the oval Employee No badge, simple numerals being worn instead.
+Salford, along with Manchester, was a great employer of trolley boys, young lads who assisted the conductor, for example, by directing passengers and, as the name implies, moving the trolley boom.
+The uniforms appear to have been identical to those worn by conductors and motormen, but without the oval employee number badge, simple numerals being worn instead.
 The position was dispensed with in 1930.

-In the early years of the system, inspectors appear to have worn a very similar uniform to conductors and motormen, deviating only in the use of Inspector script-lettering badges on both the collars and the caps, the former embroidered and the latter metal.
-It is unclear what jackets were worn by inspectors in later years, as surviving photographs show them in long gabardine overcoats.
-Chief inspectors wore elaborate single-breasted jackets with hidden buttons (or a hook and eye affair), heavily embellished with 'bandmaster-style' frogs and braiding.
-By the time of the Great War, caps were in a tall, military style with a peaked cap and tensioned crown; they bore a hat band which carried an elaborate cap badge, the precise details of which are currently unknown.
+In the early years of the system, inspectors appear to have worn a very similar uniform to conductors and motormen, deviating only in the use of 'Inspector' script-lettering badges on both the collars and the caps, the former embroidered and the latter metal.
+It is unclear what jackets were worn by inspectors in later years, as surviving photographs only show them in long gabardine overcoats.
+Chief inspectors wore elaborate single-breasted jackets with hidden buttons (or more likely an hook and eye affair), heavily embellished with bandmaster-style frogs and braiding.
+By the time of the Great War, the caps of the tensioned-crown, peaked type; they bore a hat band, which carried an elaborate cap badge, the precise details of which are currently unknown.

-In common with many UK tramway systems, Salford employed the services of female staff during the Great War - as conductresses — to replace men lost to the armed services; these ladies were issued with long, single-breasted tunics with five buttons, an integral belt with button fastening, two hip-level pockets, epaulettes, and a long matching skirt.
-Later in the war, the jackets were altered to a somewhat smarter design, which although similar, now had two breast pockets (with button closures), with the collars and epaulettes edged in a finer and different coloured material than the main body of the jacket.
-Headgear took the form of a water-resistant straw bonnet with a hat band, with the standard 'small pattern' municipal cap badge mounted on a half rosette in the centre; various other headwear appears in the photographic record, however, which was corporation-issued and which merely informal attire, is difficult to say.
-The larger more elaborate cap badge superseded the smaller pattern around 1916.
+In common with many UK tramway systems, Salford employed the services of female staff during the Great War — as conductresses — to replace men lost to the armed services; these ladies were issued with long, single-breasted tunics with five buttons, an integral belt with button fastening, two hip-level pockets, epaulettes, and a long matching skirt.
+In early-to-mid 1916, the jackets were altered to a somewhat smarter design, which although similar, now had two breast pockets (with button closures), but with the collars and epaulettes edged in a finer and different coloured material than the main body of the jacket; the sleeves of these jackets were also embellished with chevrons (again of a lighter colour than the main body).
+The first hats were woven-straw bonnets, light in colour, with the standard small pattern municipal-device badge mounted on a half rosette in the centre.
+In 1916, the bonnets appear to have been changed to a darker coloured, water-resistant type, still straw, but now bearing a hat band with the new, more elaborate municipal cap badge.
+Various other types of headwear appear in the photographic record, though which was corporation-issued and which merely informal attire, is difficult to say.

-The SCT also used 'trolley girls' during the Great War; they were issued with a simpler uniform than conductresses, comprising a single-breasted and devoid of pockets, identical to those worn at the time by trolley boys.
+The SCT also used trolley girls during the Great War; they were issued with a simpler style of uniform than the conductresses, comprising a single-breasted jacket devoid of pockets, identical to those worn at the time by trolley boys.
+They were provided with thick (probably serge) brimless bonnets which bore the standard municipal cap badge.

-Conductresses were also issued with long, single-breasted top coats with a waist belt, epaulettes and high-folder collars, all of which were edged in a finer material than the main body of the jacket.
-The buttons were situated to one side of the garment rather than down the centre.
+Conductresses were also issued with long, single-breasted top coats with a waist belt, epaulettes and high fold-over collars, all of which were edged in a finer material than the main body of the jacket.
+The buttons were offset to one side of the garment.
 There appear to have been two varieties, one of heavier weight, and one of a lighter weight, presumably for winter and summer wear, respectively.

 Further reading